 These are both perfect for the Sapphire Preferred.
 I’ll use my Sapphire Preferred for primary rental coverage at Sixt where I got this benz upgrade due to comped Platinum status.

 I still think the Chase Sapphire Preferred is one of the single best overall cards on the market.
-I first picked up a Sapphire Preferred back in 2013 and downgraded it to a Freedom last year when I got a Reserve.
-It’s back in my wallet now.
+I first picked up a Sapphire Preferred back in 2013 and downgraded it to a Freedom in 2017 when I got a Reserve.
+It’s been back in my wallet and staying put.
 This doesn’t mean that the Reserve isn’t worthwhile, on the contrary, I think it’s still super valuable for most that hold it.
 But…

 Everyone’s situation is different and requires unique analysis to assess which cards make the right sense in your wallet.
-I am certainly amongst a distinct category of cardholders willing to spend a lot of money on annual fees, but I also am able to utilize and extract value in excess of the fees from all of the cards.
+I am certainly amongst a distinct category of cardholders willing to spend a lot of money on annual fees, but I also am able to utilize and extract value in excess of the fees from all of the cards I keep.
 When I don’t feel like the value is there, I reassess and rearrange.
-Since I’ve requested a downgrade within 30days of the annual fee hitting, I’ll get a refund/statement credit of $355.

 Monkey Miles has partnered with CardRatings for our coverage of credit card products.
 Monkey Miles and CardRatings may receive a commission from card issuers